Painter license requirements by state: A comprehensive guide

 Future licensees must get the Alabama Painting and Wall Covering contractor license.
 Applicants need to be approved by the state to sit the examination.
 Additionally, they must also have passed the Alabama business and law exam.
 PSI Exams administers both tests.

 You’ll also need to provide a financial statement, proof of experience (three previous projects) and three reference letters.
-You’ll also need proof of general liability insurance coverage.
-There is a $300 application fee for general contractors in Alabama and a $150 fee for subcontractors.
+You’ll also need proof of general liability insurance coverage in Alabama.
+There is a $300 application fee and a $150 fee for subcontractors.

 Alaska